Eddie Waitkus: Later life

-Waitkus taught at Ted Williams' baseball camp before dying of esophageal cancer at age 53.
+Following his baseball career, Waitkus worked in trucking in Buffalo, New York, and later as a manager at a department store in Waltham, Massachusetts.
+Waitkus died in a Boston hospital in 1972 from esophageal cancer, aged 53.
+A resident of Cambridge, Massachusetts, at the time of his death, he was survived by a son and a daughter.

 The Natural

 Author Bernard Malamud may have woven the basic elements of the Waitkus story – including that some called Waitkus "The Natural" because of his natural swing – and other baseball legends (notably that of Joe Jackson) into The Natural.
 The book was published in 1952 and was made into a Hollywood film starring Robert Redford released in 1984.

 However, it is unclear if Malamud was solely inspired by the shooting of Waitkus, or if he also borrowed from the life of Cubs shortstop Billy Jurges, who was shot by his ex-girlfriend in 1932 at the Chicago hotel in which they lived.